 Similarly for R1:

-This is the method where the router is configured to send all packets towards a single router (next hop).
-It doesn’t matter to which network the packet belongs, it is forwarded out to router which is configured for default routing.
+2. Default Routing: This is the method where the router is configured to send all packets toward a single router (next hop).
+It doesn’t matter to which network the packet belongs, it is forwarded out to the router which is configured for default routing.
 It is generally used with stub routers.
-A stub router is a router which has only one route to reach all other networks.
+A stub router is a router that has only one route to reach all other networks.

-Using the same topology which we have used for the static routing before.
+Configuration: Using the same topology which we have used for static routing before.

 In this topology, R1 and R2 are stub routers so we can configure default routing for both these routers.